 Angry young Jill slams hard on the brakes and does a U turn, throwing the traffic on both sides into disarray.
 Brakes screech and horns honk and Jack looks up and recognises his wife’s car speeding towards him.
 The voluptuous woman, alarmed by the noise, vanishes into the crowd.
 Jack stands frozen in fear, while Jill parks next to him, without moving up and down, like she usually does.
 She yells, “Get in Mister Casanova!”

-Jack gets into the car and wears his seatbelt.
-Jill displays her anger by driving dangerously through the traffic.
+Jack gets into the car and hurriedly wears his seatbelt as Jill displays her anger by driving dangerously through the traffic.
 He tries telling her to calm down and slow down, but she does neither.
 Instead, she screams an unintelligible grunt at the top of her voice.
 To Jack’s ears, it sounds like acoustic terrorism, against which he has no defence and no appeal.

 He remains undecided between desiring a quick death in a car accident as against a slow, painful death by his wife’s torturous taunts.